Old Manor Hospital, Salisbury: National Health Service

-There was a surge of building development from April 1968, when a new 25-bedded Nightingale Ward was built and opened by the Chairman of the Wessex Regional Hospital Board, Mr P L Templeman.
+There was a surge of building development from April 1968, when a new 25-bedded Nightingale Ward was built and opened by the Chairman of the Wessex Regional Hospital Board, P. L. Templeman.
 This was followed in April 1971 by a newly built 35-bedded Crane Ward opened by the Lord Lieutenant of Wiltshire, Lord Margadale of Islay.
-The old adjoined wards that were vacated were then refurbished and opened as Linford Ward by Mrs Hilda Barker, the Mayor of Salisbury, as a modern facility for elderly mental healthcare.
+The old adjoined wards that were vacated were then refurbished and opened as Linford Ward by Hilda Barker, the Mayor of Salisbury, as a modern facility for elderly mental healthcare.

-1974 saw a further reorganisation in the hierarchical structure of the NHS and the management of the Old Manor Hospital fell within the Salisbury Health District, as part of the Wessex Regional Health Authority.
+1974 saw a further reorganisation in the hierarchical structure of the NHS, and the management of the Old Manor Hospital fell within the Salisbury Health District, as part of the Wessex Regional Health Authority.
 Several years later it became part of the Community Services Division of the Salisbury Health Care NHS Trust.

-The Salisbury Journal produced a full page feature in May 1978 reporting that there were now 7 full-time psychiatric community nurses, working with a team of social workers caring for and supporting patients living at home.
+The Salisbury Journal published a full-page feature in May 1978, reporting that there were now seven full-time psychiatric community nurses, working with a team of social workers caring for and supporting patients living at home.
 Kennet Lodge (formerly Pembroke Lodge) was preparing long stay patients for discharge by a regime of minimal carer intervention, encouragement of individual independence and the opportunity to work in the workshop within the hospital, which fulfilled a range of sub-contracts from private firms to assemble or package items.
 The money earned was paid to the patients and went towards annual holidays at local seaside resorts.
 The number of beds was now below 300 and the day hospital for the elderly, New Sarum, was functioning well, later to be replaced with a newly built Elizabeth Barker Day Hospital following an appeal by the ex-mayor.

+Closure

-Following the introduction of Care in the Community in the early 1980s and also the transfer of services to Fountain Way, the Old Manor Hospital closed in 2003, following which, in 2014, the site was acquired by Quantum Group for development as a residential estate and the conversion of the main building to a hotel.
+Following the introduction of Care in the Community in the early 1980s and the transfer of services to Fountain Way, the Old Manor Hospital closed in 2003, following which, in 2014, the site was acquired by Quantum Group for development as a residential estate and the conversion of the main building to a hotel.